- Age: 25

 Please share your biggest wins as an advocate for gender equality.

 While I was visiting the home country of my parents, Ethiopia, I witnessed the unequal access for girls and women in the education system.
-By advocating and creating partnerships between the AU and EU, I collected funds and used speaking opportunities to raise awareness about the topic of gender equality.
+I collected funds in my hometown Munich by building partnerships and used speaking opportunities to raise awareness about the topic of gender equality.
 With the collected funds ($38,000 USD), I was able to secure a school construction in Gefre Guda, Ethiopia that enables girls free access to institutions of education.

 Outside of your gender equality advocacy work, what do you enjoy doing?

 I enjoy reading biographies of inspirational leaders.
-Apart from that, I enjoy meeting people of various backgrounds, traveling, and volunteering.
+Apart from that, I enjoy meeting people of various backgrounds, traveling, and baking.

 - English (Advanced/Native)